 (Includes completion of any follow up studies)

 |Parental blood sample for inheritance studies||POA||42 cd|

 Test validation & quality assurance - information for users

 The OGT CytoSure Constitutional v3 8x60k microarray is not sold for diagnostic use.
 Due to probe distribution and density, all sizing information provided on reports is approximate.
 Anomalies may occur which cannot always be recognised or properly interpreted.
 Microarray analysis will not detect balanced rearrangements or polyploidy and may not detect unbalanced rearrangements present in mosaic form. aCGH does not provide any positional information.
 Analysis parameters are subject to change.

-Postnatal: 4ml EDTA blood sample (for microarray) or 4ml Lithium Heparin blood sample for chromosome analysis or FISH.
+Postnatal (where aneuploidy or a sex chromosome disorder is suspected): 4ml EDTA blood sample (for microarray) AND 4ml Lithium Heparin blood sample for chromosome analysis.